dyne/dnscrypt-proxy/README.markdown

 projects:

 - [DNSCrypt OSX Client](https://github.com/opendns/dnscrypt-osx-client):
-a preferences pane, a menu bar indicator and a service to change the DNS settings.
-OSX only, written in Objective C. Experimental.
+A tool to easily use DNSCrypt with OpenDNS, configure plugins and define resolvers for specific domains.
+It has been implemented as a collection of shell scripts with a user interface in Objective C.

 - [DNSCrypt WinClient](https://github.com/Noxwizard/dnscrypt-winclient):
 Easily enable/disable DNSCrypt on multiple adapters.
 Supports